l3-team/CasGuardBundle/README.md

-For Symfony2 or Symfony3, add parameters cas_host and cas_login_target and cas_path and cas_gateway in your files app/config/parameters.yml.dist and app/config/parameters.yml under parameters (NOT under l3_cas_guard)
+For Symfony3, add parameters cas_host and cas_login_target and cas_path and cas_gateway in your files app/config/parameters.yml.dist and app/config/parameters.yml under parameters (NOT under l3_cas_guard)
 ```
 	...
         cas_login_target: https://your_web_path_application.com/